elumenati/omnimap/README.md

 # What version of Elumenati OmniMap should I use?
 This repository contains the source code needed to build the Omnity.dll.
 You will only need to do this if you need to get access to the way Omnity works under the hood or need to recompile it.

+If you are a Unity3D developer or are building a new application with we recommend using Omnity for Unity3D linked in the previous section.
+This is the easiest path to dome enabled visualizations.

 Most OpenGL and DirectX developers should the prebuilt binary Omnity.DLL in thier project along with the needed runtime environment.
 This works for most application developers.
 * Download the installer here: